+The proposed project will not generate excessive ground borne or ground borne noise levels in the project's vicinity.
+Development of the site would result in site disturbance and construction.
 Construction activity can result in varying degrees of ground vibration, depending on the equipment and methods employed.
 Operation of construction equipment causes ground vibrations that spread through the ground and diminish in strength with distance.
-Table 4 describes the typical construction equipment vibration levels.
+The table below describes the typical construction equipment vibration levels.